Bog Hoverfly Species Recovery Project

 • Project funded by: Natural England

-This small and stout looking pollinator can be identified from other hoverfly species by its bright orange legs and two red triangular spots on either side of its abdomen.
+This small and stout-looking pollinator can be identified from other hoverfly species by its bright orange legs and two red triangular spots on either side of its abdomen.
 Very little is known about this species – its larvae have never been seen!
-No thorough surveys for the Bog Hoverfly have been carried out for many years and this lack of information on its distribution and ecology make targeted conservation efforts difficult.
+Until this project, thorough Bog Hoverfly surveys hadn’t been carried out for many years, and this lack of information on its distribution and ecology has made targeted conservation efforts difficult.

 The Bog Hoverfly is thought to be declining due to loss of habitat and degradation of peatlands through human activity.
 There is an urgent need to better understand this beautiful but mysterious species so that we can better protect it for generations to come.